accounts-payable icon

 If you don’t have a TIN yet, apply for it and write “Applied For” in the space for the TIN.
 You can get an SSN from the Social Security Administration or an EIN from the IRS.
 Write “Applied For” if you intend to apply soon for a TIN or have already applied.
 You have 60 days to receive a TIN for interest, dividends, and tradeable securities transactions payments before backup withholding is deducted.

-Individuals usually use Social Security Number.
-Individuals may use their EIN or SSN as a sole proprietor with a registered DBA name (doing business as) or single-member LLC entity name for a small business.
+Individuals usually use their Social Security Number.
+Individuals may use their EIN or SSN as a sole proprietorship with a registered DBA name (doing business as) or single-member LLC entity name for a small business.
 A resident alien not having or eligible for an SSN enters their individual taxpayer identification number (ITIN) in the Social Security Number box.

 For an LLC registered as a corporation or partnership, enter the EIN.